qiujian16/k8s-enhancements/keps/sig-auth/xxxx-limit-impersonate-permission/README.md

 ## Proposal

-Introduce a set of verbs with prefix of `impersonate-on-`, e.g. `impersonate-on-create` and `impersonate-on-get`.
+Introduce a set of verbs with prefix of `impersonate-on:`, e.g. `impersonate-on:create` and `impersonate-on:get`.
 The impersonator needs to have these verbs with certain resources to impersonate.

+Introduce verbs `impersonate:user` and `impersonate:scheduled-node`:
+- `impersonate:user` limits the impersonator to impersonate users with certain names/groups/userextras.
+The resources must be `users`/`groups`/`userextras`.
+The resource names must be user names, group names or values in the user extras accoringly.
+- `impersonate:scheduled-node` that limits the impersonator to impersonate the node the impersonator is running on.
+The resource must be `nodes`.

-For the requester, two permissions will be required:
+For the imperonsonator, two permissions will be required:

-1. The permission to impersonate as a certain user.
+1. The permission to impersonate a certain user.
 This is a cluster scoped permission.
 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1